kmkim2689/compose-mvvm-stock/README.md

 ### Implementing ViewModels

+* belongs to presentation layer

 * The role of viewmodel
   * responsibility to access data using abstraction(Repository interface)
   * and mapping it to state for ui
-  * keep the state -> state is kept even though configuration changes like screen rotations
+  * keep the state to by update -> state is kept even though configuration changes like screen rotations

 * When using viewmodel with dagger hilt, @HiltViewModel should be annotated